Aye Thein Rakhaine

-Aye Thein Rakhaine (born 16 July 1962) is a Bangladeshi academic and politician from Cox's Bazar belonging to the Bangladesh Awami League.
+Aye Thein Rakhaine (ইথেন রাখাইন, /bn/; born 16 July 1962) is a Bangladeshi academic and politician from Cox's Bazar belonging to the Bangladesh Awami League.
 She is a former member of the Jatiya Sangsad.

 Biography

-Rakhaine was born on 16 July 1962.
+Aye Thein was born on 16 July 1962.
 In 1971, she nursed injured freedom fighters during the Liberation War of Bangladesh.
 She also worked as an organizer during the Liberation War of Bangladesh.

-After receiving her post graduate degree, Rakhaine started her career.
+After receiving her post graduate degree, Aye Thein started her career.
 She taught in college.
 She was elected as a member of the Jatiya Sangsad from Reserved Women's Seat-30 in 1996 and served till 2001.
 Later, she was elected as a member of the Jatiya Sangsad from Reserved Women's Seat-7 in 2009.